joegreene/Spring-2014-CS-Lab--SI-/Week 5/README.md

 ### Exercise & Setup

 As usual, load up Visual Studio and create a project using the "Win32 Application" option.
-Name it whatever you'd like (best to have the name pertain to what you're working on though).
+Name it whatever you'd like (best to have the name pertain to what you're working on though, e.g. "Week_5_Exercise").

 Most of this exercise will deal with reading though, with some examples and an attached exercise at the end of it.

-Make sure to set the directory to your desktop, so you can easily refer to the files outside of the IDE.
+Also, make sure to set the directory to your desktop, so you can easily refer to the files outside of the IDE.

+Most of this work is review on the lecture and labs, so if you feel completely comfortable with variables and the lecture notes feel free to skip to the section labeled "Attached Exercise".

-If you get done early, please help a friend nearby.
+Lastly, if you finish early please help a friend nearby.
 If you don't have any, and can bear making new ones, find and make one then help them out.

-Most of this work is review on the lecture and labs, so if you feel completely comfortable with variables feel free to skip to the section labeled "Attached Exercise".

 ### Intro